Malaysian Independence Day parade: Royal Inspection

 By the time the inspection starts the slow Menjunjung Duli march is played.
-The Yang di-Pertuan Agong inspects the GOH Company and salutes its Sovereign's and Regimental Colours.
+Escorted by the GOH commander, the Chief of the Defence Forces and his two aides-de-camp, the King inspects the GOH Company and salutes its Sovereign's and Regimental Colours.

 When it ends, the GOH commander then reports the end of the inspection and asks for the GOH to march past, and later orders the company for the Royal Salute.
 The National Anthem is then played again and the Colours are again dipped in the presence of the Sovereigns.
-The human graphic display by then shows "Daulat Tuanku" (Long Live the King) written on it.
-After this, the GOH Company executes shoulder arms and turn right and then perform a march past.
+After this, the GOH Company executes shoulder arms and turn right and then perform a march past the royal dais together with the trumpeters and lancers.

-Flag Raising and the Rukunegara recitation
+Flag Raising and the Rukun Negara recitation

 At the parade venue, a colour guard by servicemen from the Royal Malaysian Navy escorting the Flag of Malaysia approach the Flagpole together with selected Malaysians, reenacting the flag raising which had been done in Stadium Merdeka in 1957.
-The flag is raised to Negaraku and a 21-gun salute is done by gunners of the Royal Artillery Regiment (usually the unit firing the guns is the 43rd Battalion, Royal Artillery Regiment).
-After the flag raising, the Rukunegara (National Principles) is first read by the emcee and in recent years, the Maka kami part of the pledge onward is then recited with the left hand at the shoulder level.
+The flag is then raised to Negaraku and a 14-gun salute is done by gunners of the Royal Artillery Regiment (usually the unit firing the guns is the 43rd Battalion, Royal Artillery Regiment).
+After the flag raising, the Rukun Negara (National Principles) is first read by the emcee and in recent years, the Maka kami part of the pledge onward is then recited by the whole parade, dignitaries and the audience together with the left hand at the shoulder level.
 After this, seven shouts of Merdeka!
-(Independence!) with the left hand raised are said, and since 2007 and from 2009 onward, even the theme for that year is being shouted as well.
+(Independence!) with the right hand raised are said, and since 2007 and from 2009 onward, even the theme for that year is being shouted as well.
+The sevenfold shout too is also a reenactment of the same moment that occurred in Stadium Merdeka in 1957.